Spearl/MultiQuery/README.md

 To run: ./MultiQuery [target file]

-Current status: single threaded solution
+Current status: parallel solution but output still in race condition